nimishpalod/M1_MatrixCalculator_utility/1_Requirements/README.md

 * Saving a lot of time and efforts
 * Getting accurate result
 ## How
-* Can be executed on windows operating system
+* Can be executed on windows and linux operating systems